The suburbs aren’t the place

 sun burns golden but then subdues and

-Here, voices which won’t synchronize
+Voices which won’t synchronize

 are silenced by blusters of conversation

-surrounding incomes, cars, houses, spouses
+surrounding incomes, cars, and houses

-– every sentence uttered an
+where every sentence uttered is an

-unwelcomed contest for dominance
+unwelcomed show of dominance

 in which the unwilling are forcibly invited.